 I have diverse experience, a tremendous level of energy and a true dedication to my craft, and I will work hard to create the most dynamic images possible.
 I love experimenting to find the right vantage point, gear or creative solution to create my imagery, and given the chance, I’ll often hunker down in the dirt or snow, climb to a location above the scene, or run a few miles down the trail with a pack full of camera gear.
 In short, there is almost no limit to how far I’ll go to get “The Shot.”

-Throughout the past fifteen years, I have worked with many top clients and has licensed my work through ten different stock agencies.
+Throughout the past fifteen years, I have worked with many top clients and have licensed my work through ten different stock agencies.
 I teach photography workshops through Alaska Photo Treks and online through The Compelling Image, and I’m at the author of a number of photography eBooks and two print books that will be published in 2015.

 A Colorado native, I currently live in Anchorage, Alaska where I enjoy deep powder, long arduous treks in the mountains and good microbrews.